mocktools/go-smtp-mock/README.md

   MsgInvalidCmdRcpttoArg:        "msgInvalidCmdRcpttoArg",

   // Custom RCPT TO not registered email message.
-  // Based on defaultNotRegistredRcpttoEmailMsg by default
+  // Based on defaultNotRegisteredRcpttoEmailMsg by default
   MsgRcpttoNotRegisteredEmail:   "msgRcpttoNotRegisteredEmail",

   // Custom RCPT TO blacklisted email message.
 Based on defaultQuitMsg by default